-In Vitro Fertilization in Los Angeles, CA
+In Vitro Fertilization

 Medication used to Prepare for IVF

-Harvesting your Eggs
+Harvesting your eggs

 Careful monitoring of the ovaries during treatment is essential for the development of high quality eggs as well as patient safety.
-Serial ultrasounds and blood tests are used to evaluate the ovarian response and timing of egg recovery.
+Serial ultrasounds and blood tests are used to evaluate the response and timing of egg recovery.
 The sizes of the follicles correlate with maturity of the eggs inside.
 When the eggs reach predicted maturity, an ultrasound guided aspiration procedure is scheduled to harvest the eggs.